chitranshk1301/My_starred_repos/README.md

 ## Go

+- [Shopify/sarama](https://github.com/Shopify/sarama) - Sarama is a Go library for Apache Kafka.
 - [hashicorp/nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and sc
 - [muesli/duf](https://github.com/muesli/duf) - Disk Usage/Free Utility - a better 'df' alternative
 - [tinygo-org/tinygo](https://github.com/tinygo-org/tinygo) - Go compiler for small places.
 Microcontrollers, WebAssembly (WASM/WASI), and command-line tools.
 Based on LLVM.